X-Square-Robot/wall-x/workspace/README.md

 - For single GPU training: Ensure at least 48GB VRAM (e.g., RTX 6000 Ada, A6000)
 - For multi-GPU training: Enable FSDP2 for optimal memory distribution
-- For production training: Use FSDP2 + Torch Compile for best memory efficiency